dayton-outar/shillings/docs/README.md

 3. Basic company profile was not offered by the Jamaica Stock Exchange.
 Value investors need to know the story of each company.
 There's more to a Stock Exchange than the stock prices.
 The company's listed are usually the main contributors to an economy and offer goods and services within the local and global marketplace.

+### The Vision

+## Vision Statement

+_To be the complete playground for stock investor's worldwide_

+It's a bold vision that is focused on telling the stories of businesses worldwide.
+That vision starts here in Jamaica.

+Indeed!
+The United States of America has the most advanced systems for stock trading but I think Jamaica has enough sophistication and history to start with a _viable market_ that can springboard into a globally influential product.

+We can take inspiration from several products that are well-known globally that started in Jamaica.
+They include,

+1. **Reggae Music**: Originating from Jamaica, reggae music has become popular worldwide, with artists like Bob Marley achieving international acclaim.

+2. **Blue Mountain Coffee**: Grown in the Blue Mountains of Jamaica, this coffee is renowned for its high quality and distinct flavor profile, making it a sought-after commodity around the world.

+3. **Jerk Seasoning**: Jamaican jerk seasoning is a spice blend famous for its bold and flavorful taste.
+It's used to season meats like chicken, pork, and fish, and has gained popularity worldwide.

+4. **Rum**: Jamaica produces several notable rum brands, such as Appleton Estate and Wray & Nephew, which are enjoyed globally in cocktails and other drinks.

+5. **Ackee**: This fruit is a staple in Jamaican cuisine and is often cooked with saltfish to make the traditional dish "ackee and saltfish."
+It has gained recognition internationally for its unique taste and culinary versatility.

+6. **Dancehall Music**: Similar to reggae, dancehall music originated in Jamaica and has made waves globally, influencing various music genres and artists worldwide.

+7. **Athletes**: Jamaica is renowned for producing world-class athletes, particularly in track and field.
+Sprinters like Usain Bolt and Shelly-Ann Fraser-Pryce have dominated the international stage and brought global recognition to Jamaica's athletic prowess.

+8. **Ting**: Ting is a popular Jamaican grapefruit soda known for its refreshing taste.
+While primarily consumed in Jamaica, it has also gained a following in other countries, especially among fans of Caribbean cuisine.

+Even **Chocolate Milk**, is thought to have been inspired by a European who visited Jamaica.[^4]

 ### The Mission

+The mission is,

+_To empower stock investors globally by providing an immersive platform that offers a story-based approach to understanding the development and performance of businesses, where they can learn and collaborate, ultimately enabling them to make informed decisions and achieve their financial goals with confidence._

 Shillings seeks to deliver structured information in a visually appealing way with succinct context to engage novice and experienced investors.